jordojordo/pebble_mine/README.md

 ### Steps

 First you'll need a new instance of Ubuntu installed on an SD for the Raspiberry Pi, I tested this with `v20.04.3 LTS`.
-You can use any way you like to install it, I used (RPI Imager)[https://www.raspberrypi.com/software/].
+You can use any way you like to install it, I used [RPI Imager](https://www.raspberrypi.com/software/).

 Once the image has been copied, mount the drive and copy the `user-data` config file from the repo into the boot partition of SD card.